ScooloV/bbpedia/docs/core_rules.md

 NI (NIGGLING INJURY)
 Make a note on the Team Draft list that this player has picked up a Niggling Injury.
-There is a +1 modifierr applied to all future rolls made against this player on the Casualty table per Niggling Injury they have.
+There is a +1 modifier applied to all future rolls made against this player on the Casualty table per Niggling Injury they have.

-CHARACTERISTIC REDUCTI0N
+CHARACTERISTIC REDUCTIOn
 The player has one of their characteristics reduced by 1.
 To determine which, roll a D6 on the table below.